This is a guest article written by:

 Ivan J. Miller, Ph.
 D.

 Americans want more than affordable health care — they also want ethical health care.
 Ethical standards are needed to protect patients, to assure honesty, to maintain minimum standards of quality, and to prevent the wasteful and fraudulent use of health care funds.
-Without the safeguards of ethics, the health care system will be a financial jungle where the quick and the powerful will have great economic advantage over the sick and the vulnerable.
-Such a jungle is not a place where anyone would go or send family and friends when frightened, weak, sick or vulnerable.
+Without the safeguards of ethics, the health care system will be a financial jungle where the quick and the powerful will have a great economic advantage over the sick and the vulnerable.
+Such a jungle is not a place where anyone would go or send family and friends when frightened, weak, sick, or vulnerable.

 As Americans are discovering, the managed care system often does not give consumers what they want or need.
 Managed care’s primary focus is on cutting costs and raising profits; its concerns about ethics and quality of care are only secondary.
 Although health care professionals and the media report widespread unethical managed care practices, the managed care industry is not correcting its ethical problems.

-Consumers who learn about the unethical managed care practices will be better equipped to navigate today’s managed health care system.
+Consumers who learn about unethical managed care practices will be better equipped to navigate today’s managed health care system.
 In addition, something must be done to stop the moral decline in health care.
 As Americans become more aware of the ethical problems in managed care, consumers and professionals can join together and call for an end to these unethical practices.

 Eleven Unethical Managed Care Practices